introlab/opentera/joss-paper/paper.md

 * Project adaptability.
 The need to develop projects specific dashboards while reusing as much as possible of what was done before to reduce development time.
 * Security.
 The need to store and transfer data in a secure and controlled way.
 * Uniformity.
 The need to have an "all-in-one" integrated solution avoiding the use of multiple windows and tools and focusing attention on the current tele-health task.
+* Ease of use.
+The need to have an easy to use solution for the user and the participant at all steps of the process (authentification, data collection, data management)

 To address those common features, OpenTera was designed with an architecture based as much as possible on recognized standards and best practices.

-There is many open-source solution that we can integrate that would fit our research needs but not fits our requirement completely.
+There are many open-source solutions that can be integrated and could solve the identified needs, but none of those would fit those needs completely and would require customization at some level that can quickly gets limitative or complicated.

 - Ease of use through a web browser (for participants) is mandatory.
 Use participant's mobile or desktop devices.
 Avoid complicated installation of apps and login / password / registration.
 - Avoid long list of "friends" for communication where we need to click the right person and start a conference.